Welcome to the Laboratory

 We’ve had a dramatic increase in demand over the past year or two, and have been steadily working to increase capacity to meet more of that demand.
 And while we are regularly investing in new equipment in order to grow, our goal was never to be a massive production facility (hence the use of Lab in our name).
 We feel our role in this industry is to invent and inspire.
 So we do our best to balance the production of established colors while innovating new colors, processes and products that haven’t existed before.

 We are currently selling our glass on our website and have not been able to distribute it to our resellers this past year because it disappears so quickly from our own shelves.
 At the moment, our procedure is to stock up on a few colors at a time and release them when we feel we have enough to meet demand.
-We’re also experimenting with limited-time backorders as a way of giving people a bigger window to order the glass if they miss the initial frenzy.
+We’re also experimenting with limited-time backorders as a way of giving people a bigger window to order the glass during that run if the initial stock runs out quickly.

 All that said, we are ramping up production and will have more glass available soon!
 There are a number of new things we’re working on behind the scenes here at the The Lab and we will continue to reinvest in forwarding this industry as long as we are a part of it.